1. Key Characteristics of Ragdoll Cats

 As with all cats, trim the nails and brush their teeth regularly.
 Bathe your Ragdoll, check and clean their ears regularly, and use separate cloths to clean each eye to reduce the risk of spreading infection.

 MEDIUM: Common health problems that appear in Ragdolls cats include:

 - Hypertrophic cardiomyopathy (heart disease)

 - Feline infectious peritonitis

 - Feline mucopolysaccharidosis (a disease that can cause eye problems, joint difficulties or paralysis)

-If you do decide to contact a breeder, get to know the breeder before choosing a ragdoll kitten or cat.
+If you decide to contact a breeder, get to know the breeder before choosing a Ragdoll kitten or cat.
 Be aware of the warning signs of kitten mills.

 - The International Cat Association’s Ragdoll Page